Chagrined NFL teams bow to pressure on domestic abuse cases

+The charges against Arizona Cardinals running back Jonathan Dwyer of aggravated assault in connection with two alleged incidents of domestic violence in late July come amid intensifying criticism from corporate sponsors and politicians toward America’s top sports league.

-Minnesota Vikings star running back Adrian Peterson and Carolina Panthers defensive end Greg Hardy were both placed on their team’s “exempt list,” putting them on paid leaves of absence while the cases against them are resolved.
+Earlier on Wednesday, Minnesota Vikings star running back Adrian Peterson and Carolina Panthers defensive end Greg Hardy were both placed by their teams on the so-called “exempt list,” meaning they must take a leave of absence while the cases against them are resolved.

 In announcing their actions, officials of both the Vikings and the Panthers talked about the need “to get this right.”